macSro/macSro/README.md

 While I've definitely spent way too much time gaming online (mostly FPS, e.g. CS:GO and Valorant), I honestly prefer meeting with friends to play some board games.
 I'd say my favorite genre is strategy, which probably roots back to my childhood favorite video game: _Heroes of Might and Magic V_.

-If you enjoy board games, I highly recommend you check out:
+If you enjoy board and card games, I highly recommend you check out:
 * <a href="https://boardgamegeek.com/boardgame/27627/talisman-revised-4th-edition">Talisman: The Magical Quest Game (Revised 4th Edition)</a> + Expansions
 * <a href="https://boardgamegeek.com/boardgame/103343/game-thrones-board-game-second-edition">A Game of Thrones: The Board Game (Second Edition)</a>
 * <a href="https://boardgamegeek.com/boardgame/21241/neuroshima-hex-30">Neuroshima Hex!
 3.0</a>